Senate votes to advance Kavanaugh nomination, setting up final vote for Saturday

 JUDICIARY COMMITTEE RELEASES EXECUTIVE SUMMARY OF SUPPLEMENTAL FBI REPORT ON KAVANAUGH

-Ahead of Saturday’s vote, all eyes were on four undecided senators who are widely seen as the swing votes: Republican Sens.
-Susan Collins, R-Maine, Jeff Flake, R-Ariz., and Lisa Murkowski, R-Alaska, as well as West Virginia Democratic Sen. Joe Manchin.
-Collins, Flake and Manchin all voted "yes" on cloture, with Murkowski voting "no."

-With a 51-49 majority in the Senate, Republicans can afford no more than one defection from their ranks if all Democrats vote together.
-Collins was expected to announce her decision in a speech on the Senate floor at 3 p.m.
-Friday.

 Protesters flooded the capital in the days ahead of the vote, and clashed with Republican lawmakers in an effort to sway their votes, and initially appeared to have some success.
-Sen. Jeff Flake, R-Ariz., demanded the limited FBI investigation last week after being cornered in an elevator by screaming protesters moments before a Senate Judiciary Committee vote to recommend Kavanaugh’s nomination.
+Flake demanded the limited FBI investigation last week after being cornered in an elevator by screaming protesters moments before a Senate Judiciary Committee vote to recommend Kavanaugh’s nomination.

-Other Republicans later pushed back against protestors.
+Other Republicans later pushed back against protesters.
 Sen. Orrin Hatch, R-Utah, told protesters chasing him to “grow up” while Sen. Lindsey Graham, R-S.C., responded to one protester’s call for Kavanaugh to take a polygraph test, asking: “Maybe we can dunk him in water and see if he floats?”

+After the vote on Thursday, protesters once again yelled at Republican senators as they walked through the Senate building.

 Ahead of the cloture vote, Senate Judiciary Chairman Chuck Grassley, R-Iowa, urged the Senate to say “no to mob rule.”
 He also blasted Democrats for their treatment of Kavanaugh, describing it as “nothing short of monstrous.”